 None at all.
 In fact, we encourage cadets to take a curriculum in which they are interested and have the capability to succeed.
 Our main academic concern is that they maintain a Grade Point Average (GPA) above 2.0 and attain a degree in the time period planned.
 The GPA requirements are dependent on whether they are applying for a scholarship or if they are on a scholarship.

 No. In fact, the majority of students enrolled in college ROTC were not involved in the Junior ROTC program while in high school.

 No, but cadets must participate in the program for at least three years in order to meet all Air Force ROTC graduation requirements.
 If an individual is already close to finishing their bachelor’s degree, we recommend looking into Officer Training School, which is an officer commissioning program designed for those who already have their bachelor’s degree.

 Yes!
 Many of our students do not start with a scholarship but earn one eventually.
 At any given time, about 80 percent of our students receive financial assistance, but they are not required to receive a scholarship to complete the program and graduate as an officer in the Air Force.

-Yes, students can participate in Air Force ROTC without a scholarship.
+Yes.
+Students can participate in Air Force ROTC without a scholarship.
 We also have some scholarships that students can compete for after joining the program.
 Please contact the detachment staff at the school you are attending to discuss AFROTC in-college scholarship opportunities.
-Additionally, see the see the In-College Scholarship Program (ICSP) section.
+Additionally, see the In-College Scholarship Program (ICSP) section.

 Cadets typically take the AFOQT during their sophomore year of Air Force ROTC.
 The test is given several times during the fall and spring and can be taken a maximum of two times with at least six months between tests.